Homepage

 WalkingHorseback / Chariot

 RomaOccupying most of modern day Italy, Austria, Sicily, Corsica, Sardinia and parts of Albania and Spain, travel times vary for Roma depending on which area is your destination.
 Any can be reached by land, sea or a combination of the two.
+All land journeys must be made from the Hattusa Bosphorous Strait.
+Add the durations below to time needed to reach the Assyrian border (see above) and cross Assyria's latitude (in the Size and Travel section of Assyria's Land page) and then Hattusa's latitude (in the Size and Travel section of Hattusa's Land page).
+Journeys by sea can be made from the Assyrian coastline and do not require characters to cross Hattusa.

 WalkingHorseback / Chariot